Cong-Left-ISF alliance fighting for political relevance, hopes to be kingmaker | Politics

 In Maharashtra the Congress and NCP aligned with Shiv Sena to keep BJP at bay.

-However, the odds are stacked against the alliance, specially ISF.
-The fledgeling party is its biggest strength given that Bengal has 30 per cent Muslim votes, as well is its liability as it threatens further ''Hindu consolidation'' in the state.

-''We are not a communal party.
-We are a secular party that is fighting for the backward communities of the state.
-We no longer want to sit in the gallery but want to be the players,'' ISF president Naushad Siddiqui said.

-However, Abbas' past vitriolic speeches against various communities and political parties are back to haunt the alliance and ISF.
+However, ISF's Abbas' past vitriolic speeches against various communities and political parties in the past may well haunt the alliance with many voters rejecting such politics.

-BJP has branded ISF as the ''successor of the Muslim League back to divide Bengal''.
+BJP has already branded ISF as the ''successor of the Muslim League, back to divide Bengal''.

-To shed the communal tag, the ISF has fielded candidates from different stratas of society and religous sections in the 26 seats it is contesting.
+To shed the communal tag, the ISF has fielded candidates from different religious communities in the 26 seats, it is contesting.

-The Trinamool Congress and BJP feel the Left has surrendered before a communal force.

 ''The Left has damaged its secular credentials.
 It will help the BJP's narrative of Muslim appeasement by other parties and further consolidate Hindus.
-The state has not seen a Muslim party in the recent past,'' a TMC leader iterated.
+The state has not seen a Muslim party in the recent past,'' TMC leader Subrata Mukherjee said.

-Although it is for the first time since Independence that a Muslim cleric has floated a political party, the state had seen fringe Muslim outfits like Progressive Muslim League and the Indian Union Muslim League.
-They had wielded considerable influence in West Bengal in the aftermath of Partition before waning away in the late seventies.

-''This rainbow alliance is fighting for its political relevance and existence.
-TMC is appeasing Muslims, while the ISF and its alliance partners are worried about the minority.

-Then who will protect the Hindus ?
-Only BJP is against appeasement,'' the saffron party state president Dilip Ghosh said.

-The pangs in the alliance over the seat sharing are also a matter of concern as Congress and the Left have put up candidates against each other in a few seats.
-The ISF is not happy with Congress's formula and had wanted a bigger pie as its share.
+Another problem for the alliance, is that the both the Left and the Congress are suffering from weakened organisations.

+Desertions to the TMC and the BJP camps have meant gaps in its strength in key districts.

-Political analyst Biswanth Chakraborty feels that the alliance will affect both TMC and the BJP in at least 30 seats.
+Political analyst Biswanth Chakraborty, however, feels that the alliance will affect both TMC and the BJP in at least 30 seats.

 ''In minority-dominated districts the alliance candidates, specially ISF nominees, will eat into TMC's Muslim votes.
 Whereas in some of the north and south Bengal districts it will affect BJP in some seats,'' he said.